jmdtanalyst/ML_Food_Delivery/README.md

 ### 1) Problem statement

-- This project understands how long it takes to delivery a food based some caracteristcs.
+- This project aim to predict the delivery time based some caracteristcs.

 ### 2) Data Collection